 Cod liver oil and omega-3 are two popular fish oil supplements people like to use.
 For this reason many people wonder which one is better.
 Let’s answer, which is better cod liver oil or omega 3?

-Omega 3 is better than cod liver oil for omega-3 fatty acid intake due to its higher concentration of omega-3 fatty acids.
-If vitamins A and D are more desired then cod liver oil is better due to its combination of vitamins A and D and omega-3 fatty acids.
+Omega 3 is better than cod liver oil for omega-3 fatty acid intake due to its higher concentration of omega-3.
+If vitamin A and D are more desired then cod liver oil is better due to its combination of vitamin A and D and omega-3 fatty acids.

 This article will take a closer look at the two and compare their nutrients, costs, benefits, mercury levels and side effects.

-Disclaimer: Above link and others in this article are affiliate links which means I may earn a small commission at no extra cost to you.
+Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.
 Always check with your physician prior to taking supplements or changing your nutrition habits.

 The Difference Between Cod Liver Oil and Omega-3

 Many people wonder if there is a difference between the fish oil supplements available on the market.
-It’s no different when discussing cod liver oil and omega-3.
-Let’s answer, what is the difference between omega 3 and cod liver oil?
+It’s no different when discussing these two.
+Let’s take a close look at their differences.

 Let’s take a closer look at each supplement separately.